Agarose Gel Electrophoresis

 Carefully load your samples into the additional wells of the gel.

 Run the gel at 80-150 V until the dye line is approximately 75-80% of the way down the gel.
+A typical run time is about 1-1.5 hours, depending on the gel concentration and voltage.

 Turn OFF power, disconnect the electrodes from the power source, and then carefully remove the gel from the gel box.